Carlton, Nottinghamshire

 Carlton is a town in the Borough of Gedling, Nottinghamshire, England.
 It is to the east of Nottingham.
 The population at the 2011 Census was 6,881.
-It was an urban district until 1974, whose wards (Carlton Hill, Carlton, Cavendish, Colwick, Gedling, Netherfield, Phoenix and Porchester) had an estimated population of 48,416 in 2015.
-Owing to the growth of residential, commercial and industrial in the wider Gedling Borough, City of Nottingham, Borough of Broxtowe, Rushcliffe and Ashfield District, as well as the Amber Valley and Borough of Erewash in Derbyshire which have become quite urban around Nottingham, Carlton and Gedling, as well as Netherfield form a contiguous urban area.
+It was an urban district until 1974, whose wards (Carlton Hill, Carlton, Cavendish, Colwick, Gedling, Netherfield, Phoenix and Porchester) had a population of 53,555 according to the 2021–2022 United Kingdom censuses.
+Owing to the growth of residential, commercial and industrial in the wider Gedling borough, City of Nottingham, Broxtowe, Rushcliffe and Ashfield, as well as the Amber Valley and Erewash in Derbyshire which have become quite urban around Nottingham, Carlton and Gedling, as well as Netherfield form a contiguous urban area.

 History

 In the Domesday Book of 1086, Carlton is referred to as Carentune.
 The town grew significantly in the 19th century, largely due to the textile industry, which was a significant driver of its development.

 In the early days, Carlton was a small township within the manor and parish of Gedling, home to farmers and framework knitters.
 Its strategic location on the edge of Nottingham and proximity to railways led to a steady increase in the population from the 1840s.

 By 1850, Carlton had evolved into a suburban settlement, with its own housing, churches, schools, and other facilities.

 The establishment of the Carlton Urban District Council in 1849 marked a significant milestone, recognising the township's new status.

 The completion of the tram route from Nottingham to Carlton in 1914 further cemented its role as a residential area for people working in Nottingham.

 Until 1950, Carlton was part of the Rushcliffe parliamentary constituency.
 It had its own eponymous constituency from 1950 until 1983, since when it has been in the Gedling constituency.

 In 1974, Carlton Urban District became part of the newly formed Borough of Gedling.
 Today, Carlton is primarily a residential area, reflecting its historical growth and development.